tlindsay/rulesoforder/README.md

 ##8.
 I must never resort to bad behavior when all else has failed.

 "You know what?
 I tried reasoning with you.
 I explained myself to you really clearly.
-In fact, I explain myself *four* TIMES.
+In fact, I explained myself *four* TIMES.
 You refuse to listen.
 You know what?
 At this point ... fuck you!"

 I must either stay in the discussion and keep explaining myself clearly or opt out gracefully.
 (See Rule 5.)